-Women are more prone to genital yeast infections, with 75 percent experiencing at least one in their lives.
-However, men can also get a genital yeast infection.
+Women are more prone to genital yeast infections, with

 A yeast called candida albicans is the most common cause of these infections.
 However, other types of yeasts can also be responsible.